piro56/Sorting-Algorithm-Visualizer/README.md

 ![sort2](https://user-images.githubusercontent.com/69094266/163530054-aaa53f0d-06a4-4528-a26b-8edf7c094732.gif)

-## Areas of Improvement:
-- Optimize drawing and updating rectangles
-- Opt: Instead of using uniform for color, use a buffer
-- Opt: Stop using transformation uniform
-- Opt: Combine rectangles to be within a singular buffer?
-Map buffer and sort that?
-- Opt: Sort on a different thread?
-- Abstract sorting (i.e, make it easier to swap in and out of certain algorithms)
-- Add a menu
-- Add keybinds (i.e pause, escape, etc.)
-- Add speed option
-- Add many other algorithms.
-- Add border
-- Add sounds

 ## Learning Outcomes:
 - Gain some familiarity with CMake
 - Implement and learn sorting algorithms

+## Possible Improvements:
+### Optimizations
+- Utilize array buffer instead of uniform
+- Combine rectangles to be within a singular buffer with a map
+- Sort on a different thread
+### Features
+- Menu
+- Keybinds (i.e pause, escape, etc.)
+- Speed option
+- Border around rectangles
+- Sounds